natashacarpcast/natashacarpcast.github.io/README.md

 moral values based on the [MoralBERT classifier](https://github.com/vjosapreniqi/MoralBERT).
 It was used for the bottom plot from the Tableau dashboard corresponding to RQ1.
 3) [final_data.csv](datavis-files/data/final_data.csv): This file contains the results from the LIWC software combined with the results from topic modeling, where all documents are assigned to a single topic.
-It was used for the visualizatons on RQ2.
+It was used for the visualizations on RQ2.
 4) [moralwords_bytopic.csv](datavis-files/data/moralwords_bytopic.csv): This file contains the emotional scores for all moralization words in each topic, calculated by averaging the scores for each document in which a word appears.
 It was used for the text plot in RQ3.